Jason22web/IMAD5112-Assignment-2-/README.md

 This app features Three different screens one being a display/welcome screen, one being the main page for the game to take place, and lastly the final score page which dislpays the result to the user. there are 10 questons.

 🔧🔧**How it works**
-Basic loop logic was used to set up the flash card game with 3 seperate layouts 1 for (welcome, quiz and score) screens.
+Basic loop logic was used to set up the flash card game with 3 seperate layouts 1 for (welcome, quiz and score) screens. loop logic for the questions

 ❗❗ **Requirements**
  - Language : Kotlin